bleak-alpha/Arch-Scripts/README.md

 ###### 3. [Gnome](https://wiki.archlinux.org/index.php/GNOME):
-`gnome-install.sh` script will install `gnome` and `gnome-extra` (for customizability) from the arch repository Just make this script executible and run it as sudo.
+`gnome-install.sh` script will install `gnome` and `gnome-extra` (for customizability) from the arch repository Just make this script executible and run it.
 ```
 chmod +x gnome-install.sh
 sudo ./gnome-install.sh